Betsi Cadwaladr: Her early work

-Cadwaladr got employment locally as a maid at Plas yn Dre, where she learned housework, to speak English, and to play the triple harp.
-She was not happy there, though, and aged 14 she escaped through a bedroom window using tied sheets, and left Bala.
-She obtained employment as a domestic servant in Liverpool.
-At some point in her life she changed her surname to Davis because it was easy to pronounce, though some sources state that she was actually born as Elizabeth Davis.
+According to Jane Williams biography, Cadwaladr got employment locally as a maid at Plas yn Dre, where she learned housework, to speak English, and to play the triple harp.
+Cadwaladr was not happy there, though, and aged 14 she claimed to have escaped through a bedroom window using tied sheets, and left Bala.
+She then obtained employment as a domestic servant in Liverpool.

+At some point in her life she changed her surname to Davis because it was easy to pronounce outside Wales.
 She later returned to Wales, but subsequently fled to London to avoid marriage, living with her sister.
 Here in London she first encountered the theatre, which became a great interest to her.

-Working as a maid and assistant, she had the opportunity to travel widely around the world, which gave her a taste for travel.
-She was in France at the time of the Battle of Waterloo, and she visited the battlefield where she was moved by the plight of the injured.
-In 1820, aged 31, she again returned to Bala, which she now considered 'dull', so she became a maid to a ship's captain and travelled for years, visiting such places as South America, Africa and Australia.
+Working as a maid and assistant, Cadwaladr claimed she had the opportunity to travel widely around the world.
+She said she was in France at the time of the Battle of Waterloo, and visited the battlefield where she was moved by the plight of the injured.
+In 1820, aged 31, she again returned to Bala, which she now considered 'dull', so she became a maid to a ship's captain and said she travelled for years, visiting such places as South America, Africa and Australia.
 At times she performed Shakespeare on board ship, and met such people as William Carey, the missionary, and Bishop Heber, the hymn-writer.
+More recently Gruffydd Jones has found little evidence to support all of Cadwaladr's claims about her travels.

 At this time she was not trained in nursing, but during the course of her time on board ship she became involved in the care of the sick, and she also delivered babies.
 Despite her stubbornness and independence, Cadwaladr herself claimed that in the course of her travels she was proposed to by over 20 men.

 Her work as a nurse

-On returning to Britain, she decided to train as a nurse at Guy's, a London hospital.
-Following her training, at the age of 65 she joined the military nursing service with the intention of working in the Crimea, despite the attempts of her sister Bridget to dissuade her.
-Florence Nightingale (who came from a privileged background) did not want the Welsh working-class Cadwaladr to go, saying that if Betsi went to the Crimea, it would be against her will, and that Betsi would have to be made over to another superintendent.
-Betsi responded, "Do you think I am a dog or an animal to make me over?
-I have a will of my own."